elcicd/el-CICD-docs/README.md

 1. Create all necessary Sealed Secrets for image pull secrets for each environment
 1. Push all necessary credentials to Jenkins

 ### el-cicd-prod-bootstrap.sh

 The el-CICD Prod Automation Onboarding Server bootstrap script is for setting up a production CICD server for onboarding projects into a production OKD cluster.
 Executing the script result in the following actions:

 1. Source the *.config files
 1. Have the user confirm the OKD cluster's wildcard domain
-1. Have the user confirm deletion of the el-CICD master namespace, if it exists
+1. Have the user confirm deletion of the el-CICD Prod master namespace, if it exists
     * **NOTE**: failure to delete the old namespace will cause the script to exit
 1. Stand up a new persistent Jenkins instance to act as the Onboarding Automation Server
-1. Install sealed secrets locally and on the cluster
+1. Install Sealed Secrets locally and on the cluster
     1. If Sealed Secrets is not already installed, installation proceeds immediately
     1. User will confirm installation of Sealed Secrets locally and on the cluster if Sealed Secrets has been installed before
     * **NOTE**: Users should check version numbers and release notes before upgrading